True Natural Bodybuilding

 Losing Body Fat

-Unless you are extremely naive, you probably have already figured out that there exists no miracle diet, wonder pill, or high-tech fitness device that will do the job for you.
-All the commercial nonsense that you see on TV, in the magazines, and even in your local pharmacy only have one goal: getting your hard earned money.
+Unless you are very naive, you probably have already figured out that there exists no miracle diet, wonder pill, or high-tech fitness device that will do the job for you.
+All the commercial nonsense that you see on TV, in the magazines, and even in your local pharmacy only have one goal: getting your money.

 Most of the information that I present here is public knowledge, based on scientific understanding, proven by scientific methods and decades of experience by dieticians, drug-free bodybuilders, and other people who have successfully reduced their body fat.
 As you will read, the most successful method to lose body fat in a sustainable manner is through a combination of reducing daily calorie intake (how much you eat and drink), eating correctly (what you eat and drink), hunger control (what and how you eat and drink), and physical activity (exercise).